spiffe/spiffe/standards/SPIFFE_Workload_API.md

 If the server redacts all SVIDs from a workload, it SHOULD send the "PermissionDenied" gRPC status code (terminating the gRPC response stream).
 The client SHOULD cease using the redacted SVIDS.
 The client MAY attempt to reconnect with another call to the `FetchX509SVID` RPC after a backoff.

-If the server redacts all trust bundles from a Client using the `FetchX509Bundles` RPC, it SHOULD send the "PermissionDenied" gRPC status code (terminating the gRPC response stream).
+If the server redacts all trust bundles from a client using the `FetchX509Bundles` RPC, it SHOULD send the "PermissionDenied" gRPC status code (terminating the gRPC response stream).
 The client SHOULD cease using the redacted trust bundles.
 The client MAY attempt to reconnect with another call to the `FetchX509Bundles` RPC after a backoff.

 ## Appendix A. Sample Implementation State Machines